 Please pay in cash on the day (or cheques payable to "Christ Church Woodley"),

-Heather Styles, Jeff Clayton, Lisa Herman, Catriona Cappleman, Mike Brown, Chris Marshall, James Robinson, Jonathan Wynn, Neil Collins, Phyl Styles, Alan Styles, Peter Grieve, Graham Cole, Zubair Patel, Paul Talmey, Peter Clarke, Robert Foster.
+Jeff Clayton, Lisa Herman, Catriona Cappleman, Mike Brown, Chris Marshall, James Robinson, Jonathan Wynn, Neil Collins, Phyl Styles, Alan Styles, Peter Grieve, Graham Cole, Zubair Patel, Paul Talmey, Peter Clarke, Robert Foster.

 ORGANISER: Tony Atkins Tel: 0118 9268143;